-Contemporary congregations often find that they are recruiting against a background of decline or anxiety about decline.
-Whether receiving transfer growth from declining congregations, or losing members to neighboring churches or to the post-institutional realm, church-members may have an unspoken awareness that congregational life is a declining aspect of Christianity in the West.
+Contemporary congregations often recruit against a background of anxiety about decline.
+Whether receiving transfer growth from declining congregations, or losing members to neighboring churches or into post-institutional life, church-members may have an unspoken awareness that congregational life is a declining aspect of Christianity in the West.

-If a congregation begins to sense a declining trend within its own gathered life – or feel that the congregation’s relevance or attractiveness to the community has dipped – it can feel overwhelmed.
-One pattern that can result from this sense of overwhelm is the temptation to simplify the picture and reduce analyses to the search for a single cause (an albatross) or a single cure (a silver bullet.)
-In moments of pressure in their desire to find an albatross congregations may point point to the current pastor, and for a silver bullet to a new pastor!
+If a congregation senses a downward trend within its own gathered life – or feel that the congregation’s relevance or attractiveness to the community has dipped – it may begin to feel a sense of overwhelm.
+In the face of this overwhelm the temptation is to scale the picture down and reduce analyses to the search for a single cause (an albatross) or a single cure (a silver bullet.)

-An intentional interim has the task of enabling the congregation to pause.
-In this pause (s)he will draw this conversation out, to allow the people to see the wider picture, unpeel some of the layers in their own story, and so move the group’s thinking away from this kind of binary perspective.
+An intentional interim has the task of enabling the congregation to pause and draw the conversation out, to reveal the wider picture and unpeel some of the layers in their own particular story.
+By leading the group through these conversations the intentional interim can move the group’s thinking away from reductive or binary perspectives.

-I have been meeting recently with, Don, the pastor of a semi-rural, independent congregation.
-His church serves a district that has faced significant challenges over the last 20 years, since the local mill – the chief source of the district’s employment – closed down.
-Not surprisingly everything in that town has had to adjust.
-Schools, shops, clubs etc have all disappeared or amalgamated.
-It’s not in disarray or depressed as such.
-But clearly the district is a very different shape to the community the church was built for just over 20 years ago.
+Don was the pastor of an independent church in a country town.
+His neighborhood has faced significant challenges over the last 20 years.
+Since the local mill (the main local employer) closed down, everything in the town has had to adjust.
+Schools, shops, clubs etc have either disappeared or amalgamated.
+It has become a very different community to the one that surrounded the church 20 years ago.

-By the end of his first 12 months, Don found that the Diaconate had shifted him from the silver bullet category to the albatross category.
-(I should mention that Don is a very capable and experienced pastor.)
-The deacons made this call because, evidently in his first 12 months Don hadn’t “fixed” the many layers of social, ideological, and generational challenges confronting his church (and almost every western church) in the 21st century.
+Don is a very capable and experienced pastor.
+That’s why he was hired.
+However by the end of his first 12 months, the Diaconate had shifted Don from silver bullet category to albatross category.
+The deacons made this call because in his first 12 months Don had somehow failed to reverse the trends of social, ideological, and generational challenges confronting his church.

-At this stage it is an exercise that Don’s congregation might choose to outsource to a consultant to better equip deacons and people together to get a more accurate gauge of the needs of the hour at the end of Don’s 2nd year.
-Most church groups are a mine of knowledge and insight, which – when tapped by the right kind of conversation with a consultant, a whiteboard and a pen – can be quite acute in mapping terrain and charting possible courses.
+Before getting into its next pastoral search Don’s congregation would be wise to outsource to a consultant to help deacons and people get a more accurate gauge of the needs of the hour.
+Most congregations are a mine of knowledge and insight, which – when tapped by the right kind of conversation with a consultant, a whiteboard and a pen – can be quite acute in mapping terrain and charting possible courses.

-A consultant with a pen and a whiteboard may seem rudimentary and old-tech.
+Perhaps a consultant with a pen and a whiteboard sounds a bit old-tech?
 But in Intentional Interim ministry I have found it a powerful tool in facilitating a healthy transition from one pastor to the next.
-The reorientation it enables can contribute significantly towards a far more collaborative experience as the new pastor and congregation get into exploring the way ahead.
+It’s a simple way of laying the ground for a far more collaborative experience as the new pastor and congregation get together to explore the way ahead.
 Something well worth the investment.